HillaryDanan/abstraction-intelligence/README.md

 |Working memory central executive (Baddeley, 2000)|Memory access mechanism|
 |Continuous comparison during inference|Requires explicit re-retrieval|

 LLMs have attention.
-They lack the central executive function that enables hold-and-check.
+Whether they lack the central executive function that enables hold-and-check remains an open question—the arithmetic evidence previously cited does not support this claim.

 ---